Optimizing for grades kills passion

 I’ve spent the last 6 years helping adults push past their own misconceptions of what they can and cannot learn.
 A year after a Thinkful graduate had started his job as a full-time engineer (and purchased a new home!), he shared this:

 "You are the first person to believe that I could do this, and because it was you, I believed it.
 I believed the program because of you."

 Sean didn’t need my help.
 Frankly, he would have succeeded with any school.
 He was the hardest working student in his cohort.
 All he needed was someone to believe in him and break past the terrible stigmas about what is and isn’t possible.

 Imposter syndrome is very real and a direct consequence of cultural stigma towards risk-taking paired with an outdated education system.
 This proliferates the “fixed mindset”.

 Helping people realize their potential has been and will continue to be a lifelong obsession of mine.
 Is there something you've always wanted to learn but felt like you couldn't?
 Maybe it was your method that failed, not you.

-Special thanks to the Compound Writing, Frédéric Renken, Danny Keller and Nathan Baschez for feedback.
+Special thanks to the Stew Fortier, Dan Hunt, Frédéric Renken, Danny Keller and Nathan Baschez for feedback.